spryker/spryker-docs/docs/scos/user/features/202108.0/order-management-feature-overview/split-delivery-overview.md

 ### Limitation for payment service providers

 Most of payment service providers (PSP) support a single delivery address for a given order, while Split Delivery enables your customers to add multiple shipments to the same order.
-In this case, you need to modify the configuration of the online store to allow your customers to deliver order items to different addresses.
+In this case, you need to modify the configuration of the online store to let your coustomers deliver order items to different addresses.
 See [HowTo - Disable Split Delivery in Yves Interface](/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-disable-split-delivery-in-yves-interface.html) for information on how to do that.

 <!--
 ### Product Bundles